Welcome to Complexity Explorables

 This site is designed for people interested in complex systems and complex dynamical processes.
 Complexity Explorables hosts different collections of interactive illustrations of models for complex systems in physics, mathematics, biology, chemistry, social sciences, neuroscience, epidemiology, network science and ecology.

 Topics include pattern formation, synchronization, critical phenomena, chaotic dynamics, evolutionary dynamics, fractals, collective behavior, reaction-diffusion systems and more.

-The Explorables are carefully chosen in such a way that the key elements of their behavior can be explored and explained without too much math (there are a few exceptions) and with as few words as possible.
+The main collection is Explorables.
+Each explorable contains one interactive component and describes a single system.
+The models are chosen in such a way that the key elements of a system’s behavior can be explored and explained without too much math (there are a few exceptions) and with as few words as possible.

 Almost all interactive visualizations are implemented in D3 (Data Driven Documents).
 All the Explorables should work on your laptop or desktop computer and on Chrome, Safari and Firefox browsers (not sure about IE).

 Some of the Explorables may not work on mobile devices but hopefully the majority does.